jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 project is my exercise to practice that power of connectedness.

 Throughout the series, we'll find out what connectedness means to other people.
-And hopefully, I'll build a new connection by the end of our conversation.
+And build a new connection by the end of our conversation.

 ## The First Degree of Separation